Mattianna/mattianna.github.io/_jewelry/Sparkling_Bumblebee_Bracelet.md

 {% include gallery %}

-Made with recycled sparkling yellow beads and african black and white rondelles and finished with a magnetic clasp, this dual strand bracelet is vibrant and fun.
+Made with recycled sparkling yellow beads and African black and white rondelles and finished with a magnetic clasp, this dual strand bracelet is vibrant and fun.